codeforokc/codeforokc/source/index.md

 ## Chat

-We also have a [chat room](https://gitter.im/codeforokc/discussions) where we can have real-time discussions when there are lots of details to ge hammered out.
+We also have a [Slack room](http://slack.codeforokc.org) where we can have real-time discussions when there are lots of details to get hammered out.

 ## Code of Conduct